Research and Development

 Responsible Officer

-Hiroshi Nakatani, Representative Director, Vice President, and Senior Executive Officer
+Hiroshi Nakatani, Representative Director, Senior Corporate Executive Officer

 Responsible Executive Organ and/or Committee

-The Intellectual Property Committee formulates operating and basic policies regarding Company-wide intellectual property activities.
+The Intellectual Property Committee formulates operating and basic policies regarding Company-wide intellectual property activities, and holds committee meetings as it deems necessary.

 Strategic Intellectual Property Activities